If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 That said, I still recommend it since it has such fantastic overall ratings!

-Want something totally different than the usual cat litter and willing to take a chance on a relatively little-known brand?
+Want something totally different than the usual cat litter and are willing to take a chance on a relatively little-known brand?

 You definitely have to give Next Gen litter a try!
 They have a few different formulas, but I like the Green Tea Fresh one the best.

-Features & Pros
+Features and Pros

 • Price per pound: about $2.93